Ellen White Investigation

 And when he had opened the fifth seal, I saw under the altar the souls of them that were slain for the word of God, and for the testimony [marturia] which they held.

-Notice the martyrs were slain for two reasons:
+The martyrs were slain for two reasons:

 1. The Word of God

-2. Their testimony [marturia], presumably about Jesus.
+2. Their testimony [marturia], presumably about Jesus

 The SDA Church teaches that among these martyrs were those who died in the 1,260-year reign of the papacy, which is claimed by them to have started in 538 AD and ended in 1798 AD.
 Again, these martyrs had the "testimony" long before Ellen Harmon was born.